kannanjayachandran/Full-Stack-Data-Science/01. Introduction to Computer Science and Python Programming/Introduction_to_Computer_Science/Readme.md

 - **Paradigms**: Programming languages are based on different programming paradigms, such as `imperative`, `declarative`, `functional`, and `object-oriented`.
 Each paradigm has its own set of concepts and principles for writing code.

-Core computer science topics are;
+Core computer science topics we are going to focus on are;

 - [Data structures and algorithms](../../02.%20Data%20Structures%20and%20Algorithms/Readme.md)